avaneev/biteopt/README.md

 the `SigmaMulBase` coefficients, depending on sphericity.
 Additionally, overly-contracted sigmas are expanded by the `SigmaMulExp` coefficient.

-In overall, SMA-ES is a completely self-adaptive method, it has several hyper-parameters that do not depend on problem's dimensionality.
+In overall, SMA-ES is a completely self-adaptive method.
+It has several hyper-parameters that do not depend on problem's dimensionality.

 Population size formula in SMA-ES is fixed to `13+Dims`: according to tests,